-- Set a budget for your rent, taking account of location and size of accommodation and your everyday costs (shopping, transport, leisure, etc.) - Prepare several rental documentation files: When you're looking for accommodation, you need to be reactive.
-To put luck on your side, prepare several rental documentation files and take one with you to each viewing.
+- (shopping, transport, leisure, etc.) - Prepare several rental documentation files: When you're looking for accommodation, you need to be viewing.
 If you like the accommodation, you can submit it on the day. - Choose the location of your accommodation wisely: Looking for accommodation near your college or university or your everyday activities is usually recommended, to reduce travel time. - Consider renting furnished accommodation: furnished accommodation means you have a minimum amount of equipment such as a bed, a cooker, a fridge, a table, etc. - Choose a student residence: these residences are reserved for students and offer useful features: close to campus, furnished, good value, on-site café or laundrette, etc. - Consider sharing: flat or house shares have many advantages, particularly that you can share not only the cost of rent but also internet and food costs. - Do not pay any money until the tenancy agreement has been signed.
-The deposit is 1 month's rent excluding charges (for furnished accommodation it can be as much as 2 months' rent excluding charges, but never more than that).
-It is paid when the tenancy agreement is signed. - Rental bond: To obtain accommodation, you also need to provide a rental bond.
-This is a document signed by a person who lives and works in France.
-This person acts as your guarantor by agreeing to pay any rent that you fail to pay. - You can also ask for the Visale guarantee (see page 13).
+The deposit is 1 month's rent but never more than that).
+It is paid when the tenancy agreement is signed. - that you fail to pay.

+You can also ask for the Visale guarantee (see page 13).